nadahamdy217/-Movies-Data-ETL-using-Python-GCP/README.md

 ## **Contributing**

-We welcome contributions to this project!
+Contributions are welcomed to this project!
 If you’d like to contribute or have any questions, please contact:

-- **Author:** [Nada Hamdy Fatehy]
+- **Author:** Nada Hamdy Fatehy
 - **Email:** nadahamdy2172002@gmail.com
 - **LinkedIn:** [LinkedIn](https://www.linkedin.com/in/nada-hamdy-2265692a3/)
 - **GitHub:** [GitHub](https://github.com/nadahamdy217)